In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 - Order value 2-3x the average

-If you’re launching a new product or have limited inventory, create exclusive access windows.
+If you’re launching a new product or you have limited inventory, create exclusive access windows.
 Promote signing up for text messages a few days before, then give text message subscribers access to your biggest sale an hour before everyone else.

 Use the lead-up to the big day as a means to identify subscribers likely to engage with messaging, then create segments you contact throughout the year for early-access promotions and product launches.